 Using React Hooks To Save the Environment

-Attention: The following article was published over 4 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Every application has some need for environmental variables that are specific to that environment.
-This can be database connections strings or URL to an API that will vary between the different environments. …
+Attention: This article was published over 5 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Every application has some need for environmental variables that are specific to that environment.
+This can be database connections strings or URL to an …